hellojs-tw/git-101/git-local/index.md

 git add myfile

-git commit 'this is my first commit for myfile'
+git commit -m 'this is my first commit for myfile'

 git log